DuiToken/DuiToken/audit/README.md

 # DuiToken Audit

+The inital audit completed by TechRate found a minor issue (The function ```includeInReward``` uses a loop to find and remove addresses from the ```_excluded``` list.
+We added a hard limit to mitigate for any possible gas error if excluding too many wallets).

-The inital audit completed by TechRate found a minor issue with the excludeAccount function, we resolved this prior to launch & have published the revised audit here.
+We resolved this prior to launch & have published the revised audit here.

 ## Licence